CLARISSA’S

 I grew up drawing from television and book characters.

-I was born in Houston, Texas, in the late '80s and experienced my childhood in the '90s and 2000s.
-My passion for art emerged in 1999 when I was twelve, as a means to cope with my grandfather's passing.
-I began filling my art book with drawings of characters like Tweety Bird and others from television.
+I was born in Houston, Texas in the late '80s and spent my childhood navigating the colorful culture of the '90s and early 2000s.
+My passion for art was born out of loss—in 1999, at the age of twelve, I began drawing as a way to cope with my grandfather’s passing.
+My first sketchbook quickly filled with cartoon characters like Tweety Bird, giving me a creative outlet to express emotions I couldn’t yet articulate.